 The Wildcats hung tough with the Southern Oregon Raiders for one half, but the third quarter turned out to be their demise.
 Central went from being down one goal at half to being down 7 when the 4th quarter started.
 Many of the Wildcats were banged up from Saturday’s victory and simply they ran out of gas on Sunday.

-CWU Men's Rugby defeats University of Northern Colorado 71-0 at Infinity Park in Glendale, Colorado.
+CWU Men’s Rugby defeats University of Northern Colorado 71-0 at Infinity Park in Glendale, Colorado.
 The Wildcats fought hard to overcome extreme weather conditions that required the field to be cleared by tractors prior to kickoff.
 Central was lead by man of the match Alex Reher who controlled the tempo of the match from the Flyhalf position.
 Reher also lead the Wildcat kicking efforts converting 4 of 5 attempts in the 1st half and 1 of 3 in the second while also running in a try of his own to account for 15 of the Wildcats 71 points.
 Central was also able to dictate the terms of contact and dominated set piece options putting the Wildcats on their front foot.

 SANTA CLARA, Calif.-CWU Rugby sent a message up and down the West Coast on Saturday afternoon.
 The Wildcats (2-0) beat the Broncos 61-5 in their Division 1-A opener.
 Tries were scored by Jacob Bates, Aladdin Schirmer, Josh Bower, Tanner Barnes, Doug McKinley, and Shleby Williams and Sean Wanigasekera led the team with four.
 CWU will continue being road warriors as they take on Sacramento State on Feb.
 2nd in Sacramento.